idexus/Sharp.UI/README.md

 ## Hot Reload

 Override `Build()` in a `ContentPage` or `ContentView`.
-If you create a custom constructor, you must call `InitializeSharpUIComponent()` yourself to initialize Sharp.UI components.
+If you create a custom constructor, you must call `InitializeSharpUI()` yourself to initialize Sharp.UI components.
 Otherwise, your class must be declared as `partial`, since the source generator adds this call for you automatically.

 ```cs
 namespace ExampleApp;